-This easy fish stew is simple enough for a weeknight if you have cooked posole on hand.
+This easy fish stew is simple enough for a weeknight if you have cooked prepared hominy on hand.
 You can exchange the mussels for clams or even shrimp.
 Please, don't use canned hominy.
 And it might be a good idea to check Seafood Watch to avoid using endangered fish.

 - 3 tablespoons of olive oil